SJTU-PLV/direct-refinement-popl24-artifact/README.md

 - If you prefer to compile the source code on your own computer, then we recommend using the `opam` package manager to set up a build environment in Linux.
-We have tested the following building commands in the Linux shell (Ubuntu 22.04).
+We have tested the following build commands in the Linux shell (Ubuntu 22.04).
 ```
     # Initialize opam (if you haven't used it before)
     opam init --bare